npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

 ## 4. Create (new) video of mobile app
-- take a video of mobile app in action and include a link to YouTube video.
+- take a video of mobile app in action and include a link to YouTube video (?)
+- take screen shots of updated mobile app and include in the README for mobile

 #### example web apps